Vineet Kumar Singh

-Vineet Kumar Singh (born 28 August 1978) is an Indian actor and writer known for his strong portrayal of an aspiring boxer Shravan Kumar Singh in Mukkabaaz (2018).
+Vineet Kumar Singh (born 24 August 1978/1981) is an Indian actor and screenwriter, who works in Hindi cinema.
+He has starred in over twenty films.
 An M.D. in Ayurveda from Government Medical College and Hospital, Nagpur, Vineet began his acting career at the age of 21 with the movie Pitaah (2002).
-After few series of performances in his early career including the 2010 film City of Gold, he got noticed for his role in films like Bombay Talkies and Gangs of Wasseypur.
-His role in Ugly and the portrayal of the character Milan Shukla in the film Daas Dev won him appreciation.
+After few series of performances in his early career including the 2010 film City of Gold, he got noticed for his role in films like Bombay Talkies and Anurag Kashyap's Gangs of Wasseypur (2012).
+His role in Ugly (2014) and the portrayal of the character Milan Shukla in the film Daas Dev (2018) won him appreciation.
 He made his debut as lead actor in the 2018 Anurag Kashyap film Mukkabaaz for which he won two awards.
+Singh later received attention in 2025 with Chhaava and Superboys of Malegaon.

 Early life

-Vineet Kumar Singh was born in Varanasi, Uttar Pradesh on 28 August 1978.
-He was interested in sports and played Basketball on a National level.
+Vineet Kumar Singh was born in Varanasi, Uttar Pradesh on 24 August 1978 or 1981 He was interested in sports and played Basketball at a National level.
 His father is a mathematician.
 Though Vineet wanted to join the National School of Drama, he could not pursue the same due to parental pressure and social norms.
 He is CPMT qualified and topper from his Medical College.
 He is a licensed medical practitioner, having attained his Bachelor of Ayurveda, Medicine and Surgery degree from R. A. Podar Ayurved Medical College and MD (Doctor of Medicine) in Ayurveda from Government Ayurvedic College and Hospital, Nagpur.